Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 ```

-In the example above, all members of the ``entireCompany`` org have
+In the example above, all members of the ``entire-company`` org have
 ``view`` permissions.
 This includes the ``development-team``,
 ``production-team``, ``sales-team``, ``bob``, and ``bill``.